fsprojects/FAKE/docs/guide/commandline.md

 Currently Fake supports 4 verbosity levels:

 - a single `--silent` will prevent all output from the fake runner.
 This makes it easy to use a `.fsx` script for data processing or pipelining on the command-line
-- None is regular fake information like performance-numbers, general informations and warnings as well as regular output from the script
+- None is regular fake information like performance-numbers, general information and warnings as well as regular output from the script
 - a single `--verbose` means verbose output from the fake runner
 - two `--verbose --verbose` or `-vv` mean to set other projects (like paket) to verbose mode as well.